CrunchyData/pg_tileserv/README.md

 ## Basic Operation

-The simplest start-up uses just a [database connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) in an environment variable, and reads all other information from the database.
+The simplest start-up uses just a [database connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) in the `DATABASE_URL` environment variable, and reads all other information from the database.

 ### Linux/OSX